This post is also available in: Dutch

-Tokyo is a big city, so it can be hard to decide where you should stay.
-And when we say big, we mean huge!
-Tokyo has over 20 district wards, so it can really be overwhelming to pick the right area for your hotel.
+It’s can be quite a challenge to decide where to stay in Tokyo.
+It’s a big city.
+And when I say big, I mean huge!
+Tokyo has over 20 district wards, so it can really be overwhelming to pick the best area in Tokyo for your hotel.
 It’s really important that you stay somewhere convenient, so that you can easily travel around in Tokyo.
-In this post we share where to stay in Tokyo, and what the best districts are.
+In this post I share where to stay in Tokyo, and what the best districts are.
 For each district we also share the best hotels and things to do in that area.
-Have fun!
+I’m sure that after reading this article you’ll find the best place to stay in Tokyo and have a fantastic trip!

 Where to stay in Tokyo